 The Hawthorn Ridge Development has two stormwater detention basins located within the development.
-Wet detention basin is in Tract B, south of SW Hook Road, east of SW Arboridge Drive, north and west of SW Arbor Creek Drive.
-Dry detention basin is in Tract E, west of SW Arboridge Drive.
+Wet detention basin is in Tract B of Hawthron Ridge 1st Plat, south of SW Hook Road, east of SW Arboridge Drive, north and west of SW Arbor Creek Drive.
+Dry detention basin with native vegetation is in Tract E of Hawthorn Ridge 1st Plat, west of SW Arboridge Drive.
 Refer to Appendix A for location of both detention basins on the development map.